-Environmental Impact Standard Conditions of Approval/Mitigation Measures Mitigation Implementation/ Monitoring: Schedule Responsibility 6.
+Environmental Impact Standard Conditions of Approval/Mitigation Measures Mitigation Implementation/ Monitoring: Schedule Responsibility Through project review, the City and/or Port shall ensure an adequate supply of parking spaces will be provided.
+Major redevelopment project area developers shall fund on a fair share basis a project area-wide, or potentially a sub-area specific parking demand study that shall take into consideration the TDM programs and policies developed through the Standard Conditions of Approval and Mitigation and Monitoring Program. or ongoing as specified in SCA ULT-2.
+5. Project would directly or indirectly result in a permanent substantial decrease in pedestrian safety.
+See above for Mitigation Measures 4.3-5 6.
 Project would directly or indirectly result in a permanent substantial decrease in bicyclist safety.
-(Addendum 3.16.5.4k; 2002 EIR Impact 4.3-3 and Cumulative Impact 5.3-3) 2002 Mitigation: Mitigation Measures 4.3-5, 4.3-6 and 4.3-7 2012 Mitigation: Mitigation Measures 4.3-5 and new Mitigation Measures 3.16-5 through 3.16-15a and 3.16-15b provided above.
-7. Project would directly or indirectly result in a permanent substantial decrease in bus rider safety.
-(Addendum 3.16.5.4l; 2002 EIR Impact 4.3-3 and Cumulative Impact 5.3-3) 2002 Mitigation: Mitigation Measures 4.3-5, 4.3-6 and 4.3-7.
-(Note: Mitigation Measure 4.3-6 is no longer applicable to the 2012 Project.)
-2012 Mitigation: Mitigation is not warranted.
-8. Project would generate substantial multi-modal traffic traveling across at-grade railroad crossings that cause or expose roadway users to a permanent and substantial transportation hazard?
-(Addendum 2002 Mitigation: Mitigation Measures 4.3-5, 4.3-6 and 4.3-7.
-2012 Mitigation: Mitigation Measures 4.3-5, 4.3-7 and SCA TRANS-3 and supplemented by (new) Mitigation Measure 3.16-9.
-3.16.5.4m) SCA TRANS-3: Railroad Crossings: Any proposed new or relocated railroad crossing improvements must be coordinated with California Public Utility Commission (CPUC) and affected railroads and all necessary permits/approvals obtained, including a GO 88-B Request (Authorization to Alter Highway Rail Crossings), if applicable.
-Appropriate safety-related design features and measures should be incorporated, including without limitation: Action required prior to railroad crossing construction City/Port a) Installation of grade separations at crossings, i.e., physically separating roads and railroad tracks by constructing overpasses or underpasses. b) Improvements to warning devices at existing highway rail crossings that are impacted by project traffic. c) Installation of additional warning signage. d) Improvements to traffic signaling at intersections adjacent to crossings, e.g., signal preemption. e) Installation of median separation to prevent vehicles from driving around railroad crossing gates. f) Where soundwalls, landscaping, buildings, etc. would be installed near crossings, maintaining the visibility of warning devices and approaching trains. g) Prohibition of parking within 100 feet of the crossings to improve the visibility of warning devices and approaching trains. h) Construction of pull-out lanes for buses and vehicles transporting hazardous materials.
+See above for Mitigation Measures 4.3-5 and new Mitigation Measures 3.16-5 through 3.16-15a a and 3.16-15b 7.
+Project would generate substantial multi-modal traffic traveling across at-grade railroad crossings that cause or expose roadway users to a permanent and substantial See above for Mitigation Measures 4.3-5 and 4.3-7 I transportation hazard?
+SCA TRANS-3: Railroad Crossings: Any proposed new or relocated railroad crossing improvements must be coordinated with California Public Utility Commission (CPUC) and affected railroads and all necessary permits/approvals obtained, including a GO 88-B Request (Authorization to Alter Highway Rail Crossings), if applicable.
+Appropriate safety-related design features and measures should be incorporated, including without limitation: Action required prior to railroad crossing construction City/Port a) Installation of grade separations at crossings, i.e., physically separating roads and railroad tracks by constructing overpasses or underpasses. b) Improvements to warning devices at existing highway rail crossings that are impacted by project traffic. c) Installation of additional warning signage. d) Improvements to traffic signaling at intersections adjacent to crossings, e.g., signal preemption. e) Installation of median separation to prevent vehicles from driving around railroad crossing gates. f) Where soundwalls, landscaping, buildings, etc. would be installed near crossings, maintaining the visibility of warning devices and approaching trains. g) Prohibition of parking within 100 feet of the crossings to improve the visibility of warning devices and approaching trains. h) Construction of pull-out lanes for buses and vehicles transporting hazardous materials. i) Installation of vandal-resistant fencing or walls to limit the access of pedestrians onto the